ttportela/MoveletsDiscovery/README.md

 This is a project with the HIPERMovelets (Portela, 2020) implementation, with three options of optimizations.

-- *HIPERMovelets*: new optimization for MASTERMovelets, with greedy search (`-version hiper`).
+- *HiPerMovelets*: new optimization for MASTERMovelets, with greedy search (`-version hiper`).
-- *HIPERMovelets-Log*: plus, limits the movelets size to the ln size of the trajectory (`-version hiper -Ms -3`).
+- *HiPerMovelets-Log*: plus, limits the movelets size to the ln size of the trajectory (`-version hiper -Ms -3`).

-- *HIPERPivots*: limits the movelets search space to the points that are neighbour of well qualified movelets of size one (`-version hiper-pvt`).
+- *HiPerPivots*: limits the movelets search space to the points that are neighbour of well qualified movelets of size one (`-version hiper-pvt`).
-- *HIPERPivots-Log*: plus, limits the movelets size to the ln size of the trajectory (`-version hiper-pvt -Ms -3`).
+- *HiPerPivots-Log*: plus, limits the movelets size to the ln size of the trajectory (`-version hiper-pvt -Ms -3`).

+- *RandomMovelets*: randomly evaluates subtrajectories to discover movelets (`-version random`).
+- *UltraMovelets*: uses a recursive incremental strategy to limit the search space (`-version ultra`).
+Most memory efficient method.
+Use `-Ms -1` to disable Log limit, as it is set by default.

 **Includes re-implementations of the following methods (NOT EQUAL!):**